-'Mary Ann II' struts her stuff.
+'Marv Ann II' struts her stuff.

-and is constantly evolving, so who knows?
+750-mile rally.
+The list is accessible 24/7 miles from Japan to join the Ha-Ha. and is constantly evolving, so who knows?
 An ideal ride to the sunny latitudes of Mexico might be just a few mouse clicks away.
 This year's rally starts on October 24, with the deadline for entries September 10.
-As you'll see by the latest entries below, boat types and homeports are as varied as ever. andy Additional entries as of June 24:
+As you'll see by the latest entries below, boat types and homeports are as varied as ever. - andy Additional entries as of June 24: